 | Complete installed system (equipment + labor + materials) | $15,200 |

-When you factor in $600–$1,000 per year in energy savings, the rebate effectively pays for itself immediately — the system saves more annually than what you would have spent without the rebate.
-Over a 15-year system lifespan, a Henderson homeowner in this scenario saves an estimated $9,000 to $15,000 in reduced energy costs compared to keeping their old system running until it fails.
+Over a 15-year system lifespan, a Henderson homeowner in this scenario saves an estimated $9,000 to $15,000 in reduced energy costs compared to keeping the old system until it fails.

 Common Mistakes That Cost You Rebate Money